 We arrived early to setup the piano through the MSG sound system… “Hey, anyone play?” one of the engineers asked.
 My heart quickened. “yeah, I do…” I offered.
 What happened next was magical.
 I sat down and improvised as the engineer tweaked the sound.
 He asked me to keep playing as he recorded samples for Elton (this was on DAT – well before MP3s).
 I’m not a rock or pop pianist (nor aspire to be), but I was playing piano in one of the biggest and baddest stage settings in the world – and loving it!

 After my impromptu performance, we were invited to dinner with the band and crew.
 Great guys, all.
 It was hard not to feel like “one of the band”.
 I can remember sitting there in the backstage “musicians only” area eating with Elton’s band and just feeling comfortable.
 I had seen behind the curtain of “the show”.
-I wasn’t just a delivery guy – I was a piano guy who knew what it was to load gear, hang out backstage…and play piano in Madison Square Garden.
+I wasn’t just a delivery guy – I was a piano guy who knew what it was like to load gear, hang out backstage…and play piano in Madison Square Garden.
 Now, I realize this might sound so absolutely small-time in the grand scheme of things, but I was floored.
 I absolutely loved it.

 Needless to say, I was the last person to play before the show, and it sure felt like I had just opened for Elton John…